qir-alliance/qat/docs/src/QuickStart/running-qat.md

 # Running QAT

-In this section, we will take the reader through the basic usage of QAT, its configuration and how to use selected adaptors.
+In the [next section](../UsingQAT/TargetingQIR.md) we will discuss the individual validators and adaptors.
+However, for the sake of getting started quickly, in this section, we will take the reader through the basic usage of QAT, its configuration and how to use selected adaptors using examples.

 ## Basic usage